-Equally there is more than enough acceleration for swift and safe overtakes at highway speeds, but you’d certainly need to use 4th or 5th for best effect when accelerating from 70 mph.
+Equally, there is more than enough acceleration for swift and safe overtakes at highway speeds, but you’d certainly need to use 4th or 5th for the best effect when accelerating from 70 mph.

-The CBR500R’s top speed, with chin on tank is right at the rev limiter in top, and is a very respectable 116.8 mph.
+The Honda CBR500R’s top speed, with chin on the tank, is right at the rev limiter in top gear and is a very respectable 116.8 mph.